 11. Infrastructure and Neighborhood

-Before purchasing a commercial property, you should check the physical infrastructure near the property.
+Before purchasing a commercial properties, you should check the physical infrastructure near the property.
 Good connectivity through roads, metros, and railways are some prerequisites for companies settling in an area.
 This accompanying infrastructure not only brings ease of movement but also saves time for people.
 People would not move to a location that does not have these basic connectivities or does not have the prospect of them coming in.

 People also are gradually becoming environment conscious and look for the ecology of an area before buying, be it commercial or residential property.
 So, you need to look for green acreage in and around the property.